sree96vidya/pcb-embedded-portfolio/README.md

 - Hardware debugging techniques

 ## 💡 Key Learnings So Far
 - AC to DC conversion using passive components
-- Importance of safety in high-voltage design
+- High-voltage protection and safety considerations
+- Analog signal amplification using transistor stages
+- Multi-stage transistor switching concepts
-- Role of component placement in PCB performance
+- Importance of grounding and copper pours in PCB design
+- PCB trace width optimization for signal and power routing
+- ERC/DRC debugging and schematic verification in KiCad
+- Component placement and routing strategies for through-hole PCBs
+- Power distribution and grounding practices in analog circuits
+- Project documentation and version management using GitHub

 ## 📌 Note
 This portfolio is actively maintained and updated as I continue to design, test, and improve hardware systems.